larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL step-by-step - Linux lift and shift.md

     ![Screenshot of the Launch Cloud shell icon.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image20.png "Launch Cloud shell icon")

-2. Execute the following command to create a resource group to contain the MySQL DB, using a region of your choice.
+2. Execute the following command to create a resource group to contain the MySQL DB, using a region of your choice:

 ```bash
     az group create --name OsTicketPaaSRG --location "East US"
 ```

 3. Execute the following command to create a MySQL Database.

 > **NOTE**: You must choose an unique name for the MySQL server.
 Replace **osticketsrv01** with a more unique value.